JeffSteinbok/hass-dreo/README.md

 # Dreo Smart Device Integration for Home Assistant
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 HomeAssistant integration for Dreo brand smart devices.
+Currently supports some models of Tower Fans and Air Circulators.

 This integration is based on the engineering that Gavin Zyonse did for the HomeBridge integration here: https://github.com/zyonse/homebridge-dreo.

+> This documentation is intended to be accurate for the branch/tag it's in.
+If you are installing a specific version (including latest) of the integration, please change current viewing tag in GitHub to see the matching documentation.

 ## IMPORTANT NOTE ON CONFIGURATION
 If you used the very early version of this that required editing `configuration.yaml`, you will need to do a 1-time reconfiguration.
 You can delete the configuration entries you added and go through the configuration flow within the HomeAssistant web site.